Crypto Taxes in South Africa 2026 – SARS Reporting Guide

 - Trading one crypto for another

-- Using crypto to pay for goods or services
+- Paying for goods or services with crypto

-- Receiving crypto as remuneration (employment income)
+- Receiving crypto as employment compensation

-- Mining income (taxable as ordinary income when received)
+- Mining income – taxable as ordinary income when received

-- Staking rewards (taxable as income when received)
+- Staking rewards – taxable as income when received

 Record-Keeping Requirements